ahoy-c/LibrarySimulator/README.md

 - `string Title { get; }` — book title
 - `int Id { get; }` — book identifier

-> Note: these are the only public properties of the `Book` class.

 ### Book (main methods)
 - `static void ListAllLibraryBooks()`